Josh Johnson (quarterback): 2011

 On December 4, 2011, Johnson started in place of the injured Josh Freeman against the Carolina Panthers.
 Johnson completed 16 of his 27 passing attempts with 229 passing yards, one touchdown pass, and one interception.
 Tampa Bay lost the game 38–19.
 He also made a brief appearance the following week, but attempted only two passes, one for three yards, and the other an interception.

-San Francisco 49ers
+San Francisco 49ers (first stint)

-On March 24, 2012, Johnson signed a two-year deal with the San Francisco 49ers, reuniting with his coach from the University of San Diego, Jim Harbaugh.
+On March 22, 2012, Johnson signed a two-year deal with the San Francisco 49ers, reuniting with his coach from the University of San Diego, Jim Harbaugh.
 On August 31, 2012, Johnson was one of 21 players cut as the 49ers trimmed their roster to the 53-man limit for the regular season.

 Johnson tried out for the Chicago Bears on December 12, 2012.

 Sacramento Mountain Lions

 Johnson played for the Sacramento Mountain Lions of the United Football League in 2012.
 Johnson played in 2 games before the league folded.